egor-tensin/aes-tools/test/README.md

 # Testing

-Using the [utilities], you can validate the implementation either by providing an arbitrary set of inputs (see [manual testing]) or by using the test vectors provided by various AES [validation programs].
+Using the [utilities], you can validate the implementation either by providing an arbitrary set of inputs (see [Manual testing]) or by using the test vectors provided by various AES [validation programs].

 You can also test that [file encryption] works (at least to some extent).

+[utilities]: ../utils/README.md
+[Manual testing]: #manual-testing
+[Validation programs]: #validation-programs
+[File encryption]: #file-encryption

 ## Manual testing

 You can validate the implementation manually using the block encryption/decryption utilities `encrypt_block.exe` and `decrypt_block.exe`.
-Pass the `--help` parameter to examine the utility's usage info.
+Pass the `--help` flag to examine the utility's usage info.

     > encrypt_block.exe -a aes128 -m ecb -- 000102030405060708090a0b0c0d0e0f 00112233445566778899aabbccddeeff
     69c4e0d86a7b0430d8cdb78070b4c55a